zlsa/spacex-reddit-wiki/README.md

 This identifier helps the automated script determine where questions should be placed within the FAQ, and where pages should be placed within the Wiki.
 The `categories` array should represent a list of pages that the question fits under in the FAQ.
 The `url` string contains the location for a page within the wiki.
 Do not prefix this with a leading slash.

+### Style Guide

+* Note the distinction between article and product.
+"Falcon" and "Dragon".
+Not "The Falcon" or "A Dragon".
+* Shorten Reddit links using Reddit's link shortening service, shorten other links longer than 50 characters using Google's link shortening service.
+* Use correct symbols, "∆V" not "delta V".

 ### Contact Others